LukefromWA/Epidemiological-TimeSeries/README.md

 independent, standalone scripts — the split is for readability and review, not for isolated execution.

+## Authors

+R pipeline in this repository written by **Lucas Anderson**.

+Paper co-authored with Alexander Bigloo, Mahder Wehabe, and Tristan Cullen (Python analysis), from "An Analysis of the Association of Climate Variables and the Rate of New Dengue Cases in Bangladesh with a Future Outlook with Respect to Climate Change."

 ## Background

-Developed as part of a applied time series analysis research collaboration applying SSA/MSSA time series decomposition to infectious disease surveillance, advised by Dr. Kimihiro Noguchi (Western Washington University).
+Developed as part of an applied time series analysis research collaboration applying SSA/MSSA time series decomposition to infectious disease surveillance, advised by Dr. Kimihiro Noguchi (Western Washington University).